 As you head to the water this summer, you might be wondering what kind of insects you are seeing along the shore...and you might have heard some tales of "sand flies" or other creepy crawlers.
 So what exactly can you expect as you head to the beach?

-"Sand flies" are actually kelp flies and they are attracted to the kelp that washes ashore.
-They like rotting kelp, and they will not only feed on it, but lay their eggs on it, and rest on it too.
-Their favorite dinner is bladder kelp, and they often share their washed up seaweed homes with red mites and other predators and/or scavengers.
+"Sandflies" are actually kelp flies and they are attracted to the kelp that washes ashore.
+They often rest, breed, and feed on rotten kelp.
+Their favorite dinner is bladder kelp, and they often share their washed-up seaweed homes with red mites and other predators and/or scavengers.
 While male sand flies are not blood feeders, female sand flies must consume blood in order to develop eggs.

 Beach hoppers are like teeny tiny shrimp (so they are actually not insects at all).
 They are also known as sand fleas, sand hoppers, or beach fleas.
 They live around the piles of seaweed, they burrow into the sand to escape the heat and dryness of the summer day.
 They make 2 holes as they burrow, one on the way in and one on the way out.
 You may have noticed these holes in the sand as you wander the beach, now you can tell everyone what is making those holes!
 They come out at night to hop around the beach looking for food, but don't worry, they cannot bite humans.

 As you're heading for the beach this summer, keep an eye out for these three common beach pests.
 When you know what to avoid, your vacation time will be as relaxing as possible!